Rep. Costa expects local COVID-19 vaccine supply to rise in the coming weeks

 FRESNO COUNTY, Calif.
-(KGPE) – COVID-19 vaccine supply continues to be limited throughout the Central Valley with some counties forced to pause vaccine appointments.
+(KSEE) – COVID-19 vaccine supply continues to be limited throughout the Central Valley with some counties forced to pause vaccine appointments.

 Rep. Jim Costa said he expects there to be a boost in supply for the Central Valley in the coming weeks.
 He said the goal is to have 80% of residents in Fresno, Merced, Madera and other Valley counties vaccinated by early summer.